jcftang/jcftang.github.com/source/about/index.markdown

 * C programming, MPI programming.
 Expert with Perl, Fortran, Matlab.
 Experience with Labview, C++, Java, Haskell.
-* Developed of iRODs microservices for storage and processing of simulation data, mixture of C, C++ and shell scripting.
+* Developed iRODs microservices for storage and processing of simulation data, mixture of C, C++ and shell scripting.
-* Developed of wrappers to numerical libraries.
+* Developed wrappers to numerical libraries.
 * SCM of codebases (automation, testing, documentation etc...)

 #### Administration and Configuration